mpg05883/timecopilot/README.md

 ---

-TimeCopilot is an open-source forecasting agent that combines the power of large language models with state-of-the-art time series foundation models.
+TimeCopilot is an open-source forecasting agent that combines the power of large language models with state-of-the-art time series foundation models (Amazon Chronos, Salesforce Moirai, Google TimesFM, Nixtla TimeGPT, etc.).
 It automates and explains complex forecasting workflows, making time series analysis more accessible while maintaining professional-grade accuracy.

 Developed with 💙 at [timecopilot.dev](https://timecopilot.dev/).